-You can link your point-of-sale hardware or software with Clover payment devices in a number of different ways.
-Choose the method that works best for your technology and your business and cut down your time-to-launch by leveraging our integration options.
+You can link your point-of-sale (POS) hardware or software with Clover payment devices in a number of different ways.
+Select a method that works best for your technology and your business and cuts down your time-to-launch by leveraging our integration options.
 Learn how to select an integration.

 Depending on the combination of merchant- and customer-facing devices you require, Clover offers different payment interfaces.